actions-on-google/appactions-common-biis-kotlin/README.md

-# App Actions to-do list sample
+# *:warning: Warning: Go to [App Actions to-do list sample](https://github.com/android/app-actions/common-bii) for maintained sample.

+*:warning: Warning: This [App Actions to-do list sample](https://github.com/android/app-actions/common-bii) has migrated to [App-Action directory](https://github.com/android/app-actions) in Andriod Github.
+This version will no longer be maintained.*

 This sample Android app manages items on to-do lists.
 Users can add items to to-do lists, search for items by category, and view information about completed tasks.